-- 6.30 The Commissioner deposits funds beyond 365 days to a maximum of three years.
+- 6.30 The Commissioner deposits funds beyond 364 days to a maximum of three years.
 This will continue where the counterparty is deemed to be a low credit risk to ensure a good rate of return is maintained in the current market conditions.
-Deposits beyond 365 days will only be considered when there is minimal risk involved.
+Deposits beyond 364 days will only be considered when there is minimal risk involved.
 With deposits of this nature there is an increased risk in terms of liquidity and interest rate fluctuations.
 To mitigate these risks a limit of £15m (20% of total investments) has been set and a prudential indicator has been calculated (See Appendix 4).
-Such sums will only be placed with counterparties who have the highest available credit rating or other local authorities. - 6.31 Deposits for periods longer than 365 days are classed as non-specified investments.
+Such sums will only be placed with counterparties who have the highest available credit rating or other local authorities. - 6.31 Deposits for periods longer than 364 days are classed as non-specified investments and this will increase the total limit of overall deposits in this classification to 75%.